dkarthe/webjeda-blog/_posts/2016-01-19-how-to-add-author-box-to-jekyll.md

 {:toc}

 There should be a provision where you just mention authors name in the post and that should be enough for the post to update itself with particular author details.
+We are doing just that!

 This tutorial explains how to add a multiple author box to Jekyll blog posts step by step.